 board of trustees

-Do not capitalize unless it’s part of the proper name: John Doe is chairperson of the Loyola University Chicago Board of Trustees.
-But Father Garanzini currently serves on the boards of trustees of Loyola University New Orleans and Fairfield University.
+Do not capitalize unless it’s part of the proper name: John Doe is chairperson of the Loyola University Chicago Board of Trustees, but Joe Doe currently serves on the boards of trustees of Loyola University New Orleans and Fairfield University.

 Avoid starting a sentence with but.